Monster Madness: Battle for Suburbia: Plot

 During a quiet night in Suburbia, the house of a teenage boy named Zack is invaded by zombies.
 He, and three other teens, named Carrie, Andy, and Jennifer fight them off and soon realize that monsters of all kinds are taking over the town.
 They meet a guy named Larry Tools who offers to build weapons for scrap and mysterious objects known as Monster Tokens.

 After fighting their way through the local mall and high school, they're told by Larry that the monsters are coming from a world of pure evil, ruled by an entity called the Lord of Demons, and the only way to stop them is to defeat the Lord himself and take his Monster Token.
-Once they go through an old cemetery, the four teenagers make their way to a deadly castle full of traps, and team up with a chainsaw welding guy named Billy, before making their way to a secret lab with a Rubik's cube that acts as the key to the Lord of Demons' realm.
+Once they go through an old cemetery, the four teenagers make their way to a deadly castle full of traps, and team up with a chainsaw wielding guy named Billy, before making their way to a secret lab with a Rubik's cube that acts as the key to the Lord of Demons' realm.
 Upon defeating him, the teens only ally reveals that he's really Lawrence Thompson, the castle's original owner, and that he's the one who sent all the monsters as part of a plan to bring himself eternal fame by stealing the Devil's soul, and using the power within it to turn himself into a rock and roll star demon.
 After a long battle, Larry explodes, releasing all the Monster Tokens, who were actually the missing citizens of Suburbia.
 The ghost of a janitor then tells the teens it's time to get to school, and it's revealed that everything they went through was a dream, until real UFO's show up above the high school, and the teens prepare for battle yet again.